mkitti/AdaptiveResolutionOrientationSpace/README.md

 ### USE OF OUTPUTS

-The main output of the function is the segmentation as outlined in Section \ref{section:segmentation}.
+The main output of the function is the segmentation as outlined in Section S6.
 Along with this the orientations and corresponding response values at K = K_m are provided.
 This is meant to mimic the outputs provided by steerable filter analysis.

 The fourth output is the sampled orientation responses at K = K_h and is again meant for compatibility with the output by prior steerable filter analysis.
 This can be used to perform further analysis of orientation space including at for lower resolutions (K < K_h).